Mage.exe (Manifest Generation and Editing Tool)

 You can also use MageUI.exe, a graphical application, instead of Mage.exe.
 For more information, see MageUI.exe (Manifest Generation and Editing Tool, Graphical Client).

-Two versions of Mage.exe and MageUI.exe are included as a component of the Visual Studio 2010 setup.
+Two versions of Mage.exe and MageUI.exe are included with Visual Studio.
 To see version information, run MageUI.exe, select Help, and select About.
 This documentation describes version 4.0.x.x of Mage.exe and MageUI.exe.

 Mage [commands] [commandOptions]